GaoshengLiu/LF-EASR/README.md

 We provide MATLAB code for preparing the training and test data.
 Please first download light field datasets, and put them into corresponding folders.

 ## Training
+### We provide the trained model for real-world data.
 * Run:
   ```python
   python train.py